ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 ### Mouse Actions in Inactive Window

-AutoIt provides [ControlClick.htm](https://www.autoitscript.com/autoit3/docs/functions/ControlClick.htm) function that allows you to emulate mouse click into the inactive window.
+AutoIt provides [ControlClick.htm](https://www.autoitscript.com/autoit3/docs/functions/ControlClick.htm) function that allows you to simulate mouse click into the inactive window.
 This is a [`ControlClick.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OSLevelEmbeddingData/ControlClick.au3) script for example:
 ```AutoIt
 $hWnd = WinGetHandle("[CLASS:MSPaintApp]")
 ControlClick($hWnd, "", "Afx:00000000FFC20000:81", "left", 1, 250, 300)
 ```
 It performs a mouse click inside the inactive or minimized Paint window.
 The `ControlClick` function is very similar to `ControlSend` one.
-You should specify the control in which mouse click will be emulated.
-The control for drawing in the Paint application has a `Afx:00000000FFC20000:81` classname according to the information from Au3Info tool.
+You should specify the control in which mouse click will be simulated.
+The control for drawing in the Paint application has a `Afx:00000000FFC20000:81` class name according to the information from Au3Info tool.

 You can notice that `MouseClick` and `ControlClick` functions perform mouse clicks in different places when passed input coordinates are the same.
 The coordinates in `ControlClick` function are relative coordinates to the control in which the mouse click is performed.
 This means that mouse click in our example will occur at the point with x=250 and y=300 from the left-up corner of the control for drawing.
 The coordinate system of the `MouseClick` function is defined by the `MouseCoordMode` AutoIt option.